California Civil Code §1941.1: Landlord Habitability Requirements

 -

-Heating facilities in good working condition.
+Heating facilities in safe and functional condition.

 -